 A$AP Rocky has just been released and sent back to the United States after being incarcerated in a Swedish prison for nearly a month.
-He has been charged with assault after an altercation in downtown Stockholm with two men who were captured on video harassing the rapper and his friends.
+After an altercation in downtown Stockholm, he was charged with assaulting two men who were captured on video harassing the rapper and his friends.
 Despite being hit with headphones and followed down the street, Rocky and his associates continually attempted to deescalate the situation; but, the Swedish men were unrelenting.
 It ended with Rocky tossing one of the men into the curb.
 Rocky cooperated with authorities and turned himself in.
-Although it was quite clear that the entertainer and his friends acted in self-defense, Rocky was detained and his harassers remain uncharged.
+Although it was quite clear that the entertainer and his friends acted in self-defense, Rocky was detained, and his harassers remain uncharged.

 There are mixed feelings about Rocky’s international imprisonment.
-Most recently Trump, in an attempt to recover from the backlash of his latest flagrantly racist tweets, promised to investigate at the behest of his friend Kanye West.
-Several days later, Trump, in what can only be understood as some sort of twisted joke, condemned Sweden for its mistreatment of African-Americans! (insert serious side-eye)
+Most recently, Trump, in an attempt to recover from the backlash of his latest flagrantly racist tweets, promised to investigate at the behest of his friend Kanye West.
+Several days later, Trump, in what can only be understood as some twisted joke, condemned Sweden for its mistreatment of African-Americans! (insert serious side-eye)

-If we are truly committed to the cause of equality and justice for black people on a national and global scale how can we not care about Rocky?
+If we are truly committed to the cause of equality and justice for black people on a national and global scale, how can we not care about Rocky?
 While we may not like his comments or agree with his philosophy, how do we ignore this?
-This attitude that Rocky reaped what he has sown and as such did not deserve our support or intervention is another manifestation of the toxic dismissive culture we live in.
-Our petty mindset says, We don’t agree or like Rocky so his freedom, his experience of injustice, is not my fight.
-This is not to dismiss the hurt or the emotions experienced by those who read his tweets or listened to his insensitive words.
+This attitude that Rocky reaped what he has sown and as such did not deserve our support or intervention is another manifestation of our toxic cancel culture.
+Our petty mindset says, We don’t agree or like Rocky, so his freedom, his experience of injustice, is not my fight.
+I am not dismissing the hurt or the emotions experienced by those who read his tweets or listened to his insensitive words.
 Rather, it is a call for us to be the best version of ourselves and to operate in love and not pettiness.

-This can be both a wake-up call for Rocky and a moment where we recommit ourselves to the fight against racial injustice.
+Rocky’s unfair detainment can be both a wake-up call for the rapper and a moment where we recommit ourselves to the fight against racial injustice.
 They can exist simultaneously.
-But for us to deafen our ears to or close our eyes to this situation says that we are only invested in justice for black persons as it applies to those we care for or those whose actions we agree with.
+But for us to deafen our ears or close our eyes to this situation sends the message that we are only invested in justice for black persons as it applies to those we care for or those whose actions we agree with.
 That is not the definition of commitment.
-Whatever our beef with Rocky, legit as it may be, what is happening to him is an injustice and it is deserved of our attention, our voice, and our elbow grease.
-The rapper and his friends being released and returned to the United States on August 3rd with a final word on their case to be issued by Sweden on August 14th.
-While the experience has seemingly ended only time will tell how this injustice has potentially impacted both the rapper’s outlook on racial discriminations on the homefront as well as our ability to foreground our commitment to freedom.
+Whatever our beef with Rocky, legit as it may be, what is happening to him is an injustice, and it is deserving of our attention, our voice, and our elbow grease.
+The rapper and his friends are being released and returned to the United States on August 3rd.
+Sweden will issue a final word on their case on August 14th.
+While the experience has seemingly ended, only time will tell how this injustice has potentially impacted both the rapper’s outlook on racial discrimination on the homefront as well as our ability to foreground our commitment to freedom.